Rostanga aliusrubens

 Rostanga aliusrubens is a species of sea slug, a dorid nudibranch, a marine gastropod mollusc in the family Discodorididae.

 Distribution

 This species was described from Darwin, Northern Territory, Australia.

 Description

 This dorid nudibranch is red and the dorsum is covered with caryophyllidia; it is very similar to other species of Rostanga.

+Ecology

-EcologyRostanga aliusrubens is found on the red sponge, Clathria lendenfeldi (family Microcionidae) on which it presumably feeds.
+Rostanga aliusrubens is found on the red sponge, Clathria lendenfeldi (family Microcionidae) on which it presumably feeds.
 Most other species of Rostanga also feed on sponges of the family Microcionidae.